Neiman Marcus: 1950–1999

-Neiman Marcus opened its first store outside the Dallas/Fort Worth Metroplex in downtown Houston in 1957.
+In 1955, Neiman Marcus acquired Ben Wolfman, Inc. which operated a 9-story store, The Fashion, in Downtown Houston.
+Wolfman stayed on to run the store, which became branch of Neiman Marcus, the first store outside the Dallas/Fort Worth Metroplex.
 The freestanding store was later replaced with a new anchor store located in the Houston Galleria in 1970.
 In 1965 the Preston Center store was closed and a new store, more than twice as big, was opened at NorthPark Center.
 Another branch in Fort Worth was also opened.
 By 1967 the four Neiman Marcus stores in operation were generating annual sales of $58.5 million, and the company's profit for that year was in excess of $2 million.
 In 1968, the company merged with Broadway-Hale Stores, Inc., which enabled Neiman Marcus to expand at a much faster pace than would have been possible as an independent entity.
 In 1971, the first Neiman Marcus outside Texas opened in Bal Harbour, Florida.
-In subsequent years stores opened in over 30 cities across the United States, including Atlanta, Charlotte, Beverly Hills, Boston, Chicago, Las Vegas, Minneapolis, San Francisco and St. Louis.
+In subsequent years stores opened in over 30 cities across the United States, including Atlanta, Pittsburgh, Charlotte, Beverly Hills, Boston, Chicago, Las Vegas, Minneapolis, San Francisco and St. Louis.
 Neiman Marcus also had a letter of intent to open a 120,000 square foot store in downtown Cleveland in 1992 as part of an anchor for the upscale Tower City Center.
 However, the project did not come to fruition, instead opening its concept store in the 1990s.
 In 1987 Bergdorf Goodman was acquired by the Neiman Marcus Group.
-In 1988 the brand's name was officially changed from Neiman-Marcus to Neiman Marcus, and the current logo was adopted.
+In the 1980s, the hyphenated spelling of the company name ("Neiman-Marcus") was abandoned.